Session 3: LangChain MCP Integration - Building the Bridge Between AI and Your Digital World¶

 class MCPServerManager:

-"""Manages multiple MCP servers with health monitoring."""
+"""The nerve center that manages multiple MCP servers with health monitoring."""

 def __init__(self, server_configs: List[MCPServerConfig]):